MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 **Preview Data**

-Use the preview results button to verify the sample values of the selected properties and query filter.
+Use the preview results button to verify selected properties and filters.
 >[!NOTE]
-   >
-   > * The preview will only honour space level filtering data and not page filter
+   > Note that the preview only respects space-level filtering.

 ### Sync